-When your child enters middle school and high school years, their class may have an overnight field trip.
-In 6th grade my children's school sent the kids to a week of science camp.
-Some schools send their children to Washington D.C. for a week in 8th grade.
+When your child enters middle and high school, their class may have an overnight field trip.
+In 6th grade, my children's school sent the kids to a week of science camp.
+Some schools send their children to Washington, D.C., for a week in 8th grade.

-Is the overnight at a summer camp location, or is the school going to a city where kids stay in a hotel?
+Is overnight at a summer camp location, or is the school going to a city where kids stay in a hotel?
 Will they take a bus or fly?

 1. Meet with your school's Principal and your child's teacher.